nutiler/stormheart-plugin/SERVER.md

   Disk 240GB Samsung EVO 840
 ```

-*Information about the server we are running can be found here.
+*The server address is `mc.stormheart.net` and is located in Montreal, Canada.
 Java Development Kit 8 u50+ is the recommended environment for production.*

 ## Resources